DhirenWalia/DaTasty/README.md

 ## Overview

-**DATATSTY** is an end-to-end data quality and readiness assessment platform built in Python and Streamlit.
+**DaTasty** is an end-to-end data quality and readiness assessment platform built in Python and Streamlit.

-Before a dataset is used for **Analytics, Business Intelligence, Machine Learning, or Generative AI**, DATATSTY profiles it, audits it across five quality dimensions, scores it with a single composite metric (the **DTS — DATATSTY Trust Score**), cleans it according to configurable rules, and generates an executive-ready Excel report — all in one run, with no code required from the end user.
+Before a dataset is used for **Analytics, Business Intelligence, Machine Learning, or Generative AI**, DaTasty profiles it, audits it across five quality dimensions, scores it with a single composite metric (the **DTS — DaTasty Trust Score**), cleans it according to configurable rules, and generates an executive-ready Excel report — all in one run, with no code required from the end user.

 > The core idea: **don't build dashboards or train models on data you haven't audited.** Find the problems before they find you.